SKYWARE-Group/ArenalClient/docs/Authentication.md

 ## Machine to machine (M2M)

-In M2M case, clieant application request [JWT](https://jwt.io/) without interaction with the user and uses it for further interaction with Arenal.
+In M2M case, client application request [JWT](https://jwt.io/) without interaction with the user and uses it for further interaction with Arenal.

 ```mermaid
 sequenceDiagram